Arts and Cultural Management, Minor

 Student Learning Outcomes

-- an understanding of the history of the field of arts and cultural management as well as arts policies and their background/importance both in the United States and globally
+- Understand the history of the field of arts and cultural management as well as arts policies and their background/importance both in the United States and globally.

-- an understanding of key areas of arts administration, from grant writing to fundraising and outreach activities, the creation of business plans, and the marketing the arts
+- Understand key areas of arts administration, from grant writing to fundraising and outreach activities, the creation of business plans, and the marketing the arts.

-- the ability to the key features of the arts and cultural management profession, including professional standards and ethics, professional societies and organizations, and career development resources
+- Understand the key features of the arts and cultural management profession, including professional standards and ethics, professional societies and organizations, and career development resources

-- the ability to analyze different arts and cultural management organizations and express the results in written and/or oral form
+- Analyze different arts and cultural management organizations and express the results in written and/or oral form.

-- the skills necessary to becoming an effective leader in the arts and cultural sector
+- Become an effective leader in the arts and cultural sector.

 Take the following 18 units with a Grade of "C" or better in each course: